miguelfrde/dotfiles/README.md

 - osx.sh: run it to update preferences of the following apps: Finder, Dock, Safari, Mail, Activity Monitor, Transmission and other OSX settings.
 OUTDATED.

-- common/*: contains exports, useful functions, aliases, my sqliterc and the file .hushlogin.
+- common/*: contains exports, useful functions, aliases, my sqliterc, my tmux configuration and the file .hushlogin.

 - vim/*: includes my vimrc and a script to setup my vim: vundle, plugins and .vimrc.